dwarvesf/playbook/operations/checklists/onboarding-checklist.md

 tags:
   - people
   - operations
+  - checklist
-title: Onboarding Checklist
+title: "Checklist: Onboarding"
-date: null
+date: 2020-01-01
-description: null
+description: What we have to do when a new employee come to our team.
 authors:
   - Han 🐸
   - hnh